 This assessment supports all CLOs 50%

 A detailed guide is available to students about the three assessment tasks.
-A template is available for the Evaluation Report, Evidence of Employment and logbook.
+A template is available for each assessment.

-The Assessments are submitted through inPlace and the LMS.
+The Assessments are submitted through Canvas.
 Feedback is provided through the LMS.

-Learning outcomes are equivalent across all locations (City, Singapore, HK) and the same assessments are completed in each campus.
+Learning outcomes are equivalent across all locations (City, Singapore, Hong Kong) and the same assessments are completed in each campus.
 Mode of delivery is the same in each location, as remote fieldwork.